What Causes Heat Waves, And Why Are They Dangerous?

 usual and expected.
 But Death Valley is affected by

-several of the main causes of heat waves - the
+several of the main causes of heat waves - the frequent presence of a high pressure system (helped by

 Heat Waves and Home Weather Stations